Last updated on January 17, 2022

 Liliana of the Veil | Illustration by Steve Argyle

-The Vancouver Mulligan, debuted at Pro Tour Magic Origins in Vancouver, is similar to the Paris Mulligan except that you get to scry one after mulligan-ing and deciding to keep.
+The Vancouver Mulligan, debuted at Pro Tour Magic Origins in Vancouver, is similar to the Paris Mulligan except that you get to scry 1 after mulligan-ing and deciding to keep.
 This was a small change made to help accelerate tournament play as it helped ensure that players would keep hands without too much shuffling.

 This mulligan was the rule that I personally used when I started playing so it’s huge to me, even though I prefer the London Mulligan.
 I think that this is the most balanced mulligan rule pre-London by a mile, and it was loved by most.